Guide to the Student Assistance Fund (SAF)

 There is some additional funding available to students while at Maynooth University.
 The Student Assistance Fund (SAF) is one of these additional sources of funding.

-The purpose of the SAF is to help students who are in significant financial difficulty and who may not be able to continue at University without financial assistance.
+The purpose of the SAF is to support students from socio-economically disadvantaged backgrounds who are underrepresented in higher education with ongoing needs for financial support AND to provide emergency financial assistance for other students experiencing exceptional financial difficulties.
 The Fund is designed to help students meet some of the extra costs associated with being at university.

 |Who can apply?|

 |How can I apply? - The Student Budgeting Advisor Consultation|

 |Recommendation to the Student Assistance Fund|

 Who Can Apply?

 |In order to be eligible to apply to the Student Assistance Fund, you must be able to answer Yes to the following three questions.|

 |Are you in significant financial difficulty?||If Yes, proceed to Question 2.|

 |Question 2||Are you a registered full time or part time student (grant holders included) of Maynooth University or St. Patrick’s College Maynooth?||You are eligible to apply for the SAF if you are: